Twitter Use and Negative Campaigning: A Case Study from the World’s Largest Election

 The six politicians stood out for sophistication of range, earnestness and strategy.
 They displayed a Twitter-focused mindset, expertly mobilizing supporters by using data to personalize as much as to localize.
-They seemed to have found a winning formula, if one ever existed in Twitter-mediated politics.
-They were, in order of Twitter popularity: Narendra Modi (Bharatiya Janata Party or BJP; 5.19 million Twitter followers); Shashi Tharoor (Congress Party; 2.25 million followers); Arvind Kejriwal (Aam Aadmi Party; 2.07 million followers); Subramanian Swamy (BJP; 681,000 followers); Arun Jaitley (BJP; 470,000 followers); and Digvijay Singh (Congress Party; 202,000 followers).
+They seemed to have found a winning formula, if one ever existed in Twitter-mediated politics.1 They were, in order of Twitter popularity: Narendra Modi (Bharatiya Janata Party or BJP; 5.19 million Twitter followers); Shashi Tharoor (Congress Party; 2.25 million followers); Arvind Kejriwal (Aam Aadmi Party; 2.07 million followers); Subramanian Swamy (BJP; 681,000 followers); Arun Jaitley (BJP; 470,000 followers); and Digvijay Singh (Congress Party; 202,000 followers).2

 All except Swamy and Singh were also candidates in the election.
-All were male, aged 45 (Kejriwal) to 74 (Swamy), and they represented five states: Gujarat, Kerala, Delhi, Tamil Nadu and Madhya Pradesh respectively.
+All were males, aged 45 (Kejriwal) to 74 (Swamy), and they represented five states: Gujarat, Kerala, Delhi, Tamil Nadu and Madhya Pradesh respectively.
 They also represented the three prominent party options: Modi, Swamy and Jaitley were of the BJP, a 34-year-old party that had appropriated a platform of efficient governance and cultural nationalism.
 Tharoor and Singh were of the ruling 128-year-old Congress Party, which claimed a platform of secularism that it sought to contrast with the BJP’s nationalism.
 Kejriwal was from the 1-year-old Aam Aadmi Party which, after aggressively negative campaigning, had soared in popularity in the northern state of Delhi.

 Of the others, Shashi Tharoor posted 67 tweets, of which 13, or 19.4 percent, were negative.
 Tharoor’s eloquent criticism targeted none but Modi.
 Subramanian Swamy posted 280 tweets, of which 28, or 10 percent, were negative.
 Swamy used mocking monikers for the Nehru family and nick-named another opponent “rascal.”
 Of the politicians examined, Swamy used the most tweets for interpersonal communication, engaging frequently, and often curtly, with his followers.
 Arun Jaitley posted 47 tweets, of which 4, or 8.5 percent, were negative.
 Jaitley took no names in criticism.
 Finally, Arvind Kejriwal posted 187 tweets, of which 13, or 7 percent, were negative.
-Kejriwal’s tweets belied his television reputation of making sweeping and acrid attacks on opponents’ honesty.
+Kejriwal’s tweets belied his television reputation of making sweeping attacks on opponents’ honesty.